S4Lab/voprotector/README.md

 There are a few sample input C source codes and their VO-protected counterparts in the `test` folder.
 The VO interpretor itself is placed in the `voprotector/test/vo-interpreter.c` file.
 Each VO-protected binary can be built using make command after switching to the `test` folder.
 For example `make input0.voprotected.out` command compiles the input0.voprotected.c and links it to the VO interpretor.
-To enable debug messages, uncomment the `ENABLE_VOPROTECTOR_DEBUGGING` define line at the beginning of `voprotector/test/vo-interpreter.c` file.
+To enable debug messages, uncomment the `ENABLE_VO_DEBUG_MESSAGES` define line at the beginning of `voprotector/test/vo-interpreter.c` file.